fibbl-docs/fibbl-docs.github.io/src/README.md

 ## fibbl-bar

 A complex element.
-It must be provided with buttons as children.
-Each button corresponds to either `model-viewer` , `carousel` or `qr-code`, which are rendered inside a user provided container or in a pop-up.
+It must be provided with buttons as children (by a button we imply any element with `data-element` attribute).
+Each button corresponds to either `model-viewer`, `carousel` or `qr-code`, which are rendered inside a user provided container or in a pop-up.

 ```html
 <script src="https://cdn.fibbl.com/fibbl-bar.js" type="module"></script>